 “Hamper economic activity?
 Consider the millions of hours collectively lost everyday to just traveling to and from work.
-Back in 2018, the estimated loss was P3.5B PER DAY due to traffic in Metro Manila alone,” the user added, referring to a 2014 report by the Japan International Cooperation Agency (JICA).
+Back in 2018, the estimated loss was P3.5B PER DAY due to traffic in Metro Manila alone,” the user added, referring to an old report by the Japan International Cooperation Agency (JICA).

 In its study, JICA projected that the country would lose P3.5 billion daily due to traffic congestion in Metro Manila as some employees could not immediately work if stuck in traffic for hours.

 Without new transportation infrastructure, the loss can rise to P5.4 billion daily by 2035, according to the JICA chief representative to the Philippines.

 Others suggested a hybrid setup instead of discouraging remote work.
 This means a mix of onsite and work-from-home arrangements.

 “Go hybrid.
 Employees must be given the option as long as they’re productive.
 WFH (work from home) will reduce traffic— they can go back to the province WFH, earning same sahod as if nasa city, ergo, purchasing power is higher.
 Go figure,” a Twitter user said.

 “Unless their physical presence is required for them to do their work, employees should still be given the option to work from home,” another online user wrote.

 “And with the current gas prices???
 Push for hybrid setup.
 Employees should have the option to work on-site or at home.
 If they prefer lang and if needed.
 Ganito setup sa amin and I really appreciate the company for it,” a different Twitter user shared.